Swansea East (Senedd constituency)

-Swansea East (Dwyrain Abertawe) is a constituency of the Senedd.
-It elects one Member of the Senedd by the first past the post method of election.
-It is one of seven constituencies in the South Wales West electoral region, which elects four additional members, in addition to seven constituency members, to produce a degree of proportional representation for the region as a whole.
+Swansea East (Dwyrain Abertawe) was a constituency of the Senedd.
+It elected one Member of the Senedd by the first past the post method of election.
+It was one of seven constituencies in the South Wales West electoral region, which elected four additional members, in addition to seven constituency members, to produce a degree of proportional representation for the region as a whole.

 Boundaries

 The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Swansea East Westminster constituency.
-It is entirely within the preserved county of West Glamorgan.
+It was entirely within the preserved county of West Glamorgan.

-The other six constituencies of the region are Aberavon, Bridgend, Gower, Neath, Ogmore and Swansea West.
+The other six constituencies of the region were Aberavon, Bridgend, Gower, Neath, Ogmore and Swansea West.